Canonical Observability Stack: Reimagining observability with MicroK8s and Grafana, Prometheus and Grafana Loki

 And this is just the beginning

-With regard to telemetry types, the work on the new cloud native LMA2 is currently focusing on metrics, logs, and alerts.
-But there is more than that to observability, especially in cloud native environments.
-On the “What is observability?” page we go through a number of other telemetry types, like distributed tracing, or end user and synthetic monitoring.
-The Grafana ecosystem has projects, such as Grafana Tempo and k6 that fit those bills, which makes us confident that as LMA2 grows and becomes more capable, it will be able to leverage projects with this consistent philosophy and quality as it does today with Prometheus, Grafana, and Loki.
+With regard to telemetry types, the work on the new cloud-native COS is currently focusing on metrics, logs, and alerts.
+But there is more than that to observability, especially in cloud-native environments.
+On the “What is observability?” page, we go through a number of other telemetry types, like distributed tracing, or end-user and synthetic monitoring.
+The Grafana ecosystem has projects, such as Grafana Tempo and k6, that fit those bills, which makes us confident that as COS grows and becomes more capable, it will be able to leverage projects with this consistent philosophy and quality as it does today with Prometheus, Grafana, and Loki.

-Another direction we want to pursue with LMA2 is high scalability and availability.
-We are looking with great interest at Cortex as the way of bringing multi-tenancy and resilience to the Prometheus experience, and Loki already has a lot of the capabilities we need in that dimension.
+Another direction we want to pursue with COS is high scalability and availability.
+We are looking with great interest at Cortex as a way of bringing multi-tenancy and resilience to the Prometheus experience, and Loki already has many of the capabilities we need in that dimension.